 How WheeM-i bike sharing works

 The service is simple and follows that offered by other operators in the sector.
-Users will be able to book their bike sharing ride from a special app on their smartphone, and pick up their WheeM-i at the nearest hub.
+Users will be able to book their bike sharing ride from a special app on their smartphone, and collect their WheeM-i at the nearest hub.

-In the future such vehicles will move on their own and reach the user, and you will not have to do anything else but get on board.
+In the future, such vehicles will move on their own, reaching the user, and all you will have to do is get on board.

-“As a company providing development services to the mobility industry around the world, we firmly believe that future mobility must have a positive impact on everyone's life.
-Bike sharing services like WheeM-i are part of this vision that we really hope to realize, ”he says Jörg AstaloschCEO Italdesign.
+“As a company that provides development services to the mobility industry around the world, we firmly believe that future mobility should have a positive impact on everyone's lives.
+Bike sharing services like WheeM-i are part of this vision that we really hope to realize,” he says Jörg AstaloschCEO Italdesign.